Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 chapter also apply for managing and presenting state information to external parties (e.g., the control plane).

-There exist a wide varity of network management protocols to access statistics-type information, where SNMP is just one among many.
+There exist a wide variety of network management protocols to access statistics-type information, where SNMP is just one among many.
 The mechanism to access statistics from outside the :term:`fast path` process, and the data plane application, will be discussed in a future